zulu-openjdk/zulu-openjdk/README.md

 Usage
 =====

-This Zulu repository supports numerous versions of OpenJDK-based Java SE JDKs.
+This repository supports numerous versions of OpenJDK-based Java SE JDKs.
 Versions 7-16 of Zulu are compliant with Java SE 7-16 respectively.

-To run a container of your choice, use commands below as an example.
+To run a container of your choice, use the commands below as an example.

-For a Zulu OpenJDK 11 container, enter:
+For Azul Zulu 11, run:

     docker run -it --rm azul/zulu-openjdk:11 java -version